tomhazledine/tomhazledine.github.io/_posts/articles/2015-05-31-inline-svg-Icons.md

 ---
 layout: post
 title: "Getting started with inline SVG icons"

-excerpt: As a typography nerd, using a custom font to serve icons felt really good.
+excerptlong: As a typography nerd, using a custom font to serve icons felt really good.
 It turns out inline SVG icons are better in almost every way.

+excerptmini: "We should all be using SVG icon sets"

+excerpt: "I've long been an advocate of using icon fonts.
+They're resolution-independent, light-weight, and stylable with CSS.
+It turns out they're not the best option: inline SVG icons are better in almost every way."

 comments: true
+category: article
+featured: true
 ---

 why icon fonts are good